Facts You Probably Didn’t Know About NYC Central Park

 (Note that the activities you might choose can vary from one season to another as well.)

-• Another great thing to do during a day in the park rides the carousel.
+- Another great thing to do during a day in the park is ride the carousel.
 The carousel is easy to find on the south end of the park, just listen to the calliope music.
 The first carousel installed on the site was in 1873 and was powered by real horses and mules.
 Today, your tour will not be complete if you miss riding the magical carousel of your youngest days and remembering your childhood.

 Today, NYC Central Park receives more than 42 million visitors each year, and many of them are unfamiliar with the Park’s annoying and involved history.